ScaleDrone/heroku-docs/DOCS.md

 });
 ```

-This code opens a new connection to ScaleDrone.
-Subscribes to messages from the room `main` and sends a message to the room `main` saying 'hey!'.
+This code opens a new connection to ScaleDrone, subscribes to messages from the room `main` and then sends a message to the room `main` saying 'hey!'.

 ### REST API